utdata/icj-project-template/README.md

 ```

 - The first line imports the prose macro.
 This can be at the top of the file.
 - The second line defines where to look for the data.
-If your data is "library.json", then this should be ste to "set context = library".
-This can also be at the top of the file.
+If your data is "library.json", then this should be ste to `set context = library`.
+This should also be at the top of the file so collaborators can see it easily.
 - The third line goes where you want the paragraphs of text to go.
 Change "array_name" to the name of your array in your data.

 See the `[+intro]` and `[+exampletext]` arrays in the [Books data](https://docs.google.com/document/d/1RgMhjtkXlbbf9uzSzy_xPRKwxcVZIZqVytgM_JoU4E4/edit) for some examples of how to format the Google Doc.
+To use the intro array, the code would be `{{ prose(context.array_name, context, data) }}`.

 ## Technical notes